shakilmahmudshazal/todos/README.md

-This app is created with laravel and react js run these command after clone this:
+This app is created with laravel and react js run these command after cloning this repository:

 composer install
 npm install